Bricktech2000/Notes/notes/public-speaking.md

 look like someone confident and comfortable

+> **examples**
+>
-- study the room beforehand to be comfortable with it
+> - study the room beforehand to be comfortable with it
-- walk around and look around to show confidence
+> - walk around and look around to show confidence
-- show your hands and use them to demonstrate concepts
+> - show your hands and use them to demonstrate concepts
-- look passionate towards the subject you are talking about (duplicate)
+> - look passionate towards the subject you are talking about (duplicate)

 ### artificial interest

 trick people into being interested through nonverbals

+> **examples**
+>
-- talk in a well-lit room to keep people fully awake and connected
+> - talk in a well-lit room to keep people fully awake and connected
-- make sure the room is populated to make the talk seem desirable
+> - make sure the room is populated to make the talk seem desirable
-- ask questions and [[rhetorical-question]]s to get people to engage
+> - ask questions and [[rhetorical-question]]s to get people to engage

 ### empathetic mirroring

 make people feel what you are feeling by exploiting empathetic mirroring

+> **examples**
+>
-- write on a chalk board manually to make people understand the importance of a concept
+> - write on a chalk board manually to make people understand the importance of a concept
-- use real-life examples and anecdotes allow people to connect
+> - use real-life examples and anecdotes allow people to connect
-- use props and strong visuals to enhance the empathetic effects
+> - use props and strong visuals to enhance the empathetic effects
-- look passionate towards the subject you are talking about (duplicate)
+> - look passionate towards the subject you are talking about (duplicate)

 ## Other